nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 > **Important**: You can record up to 16 video streams with composed archiving, or 50 with individual stream archiving.
 (Both composed and individual stream archives can include up to 50 audio streams.)
 See [Individual stream and composed archives](#individual-stream-and-composed-archives).
 After this limit is reached, if additional streams are published to the session, they are not recorded.
 The maximum recorded length of an archive (the cumulative length of time when streams are published in the session) is 4 hours (14,400 seconds).
 See [Archive duration](#archive-duration) for more details.

-There is no limit to the number of archives you can record; however, automatically recorded sessions will restart a new recording every 4 hours until the recording stops.
+There is no limit to the number of archives you can record; however, [automatically archived sessions](#automatically-archived-sessions) will restart a new recording every 4 hours until the recording stops.

 The OpenTok Server SDKs include methods for the following:

-* Starting a recording
+* Starting an archive recording
-* Stopping a recording
+* Stopping an archive recording
-* Listing recordings
+* Listing archives
-* Retrieving recording information
+* Retrieving archive information
-* Deleting a recording
+* Deleting an archive

-When you stop recording a recording, the OpenTok server creates an MP4 file or (in the case of individual stream recordings) a ZIP file.
+When you stop recording an archive, the OpenTok server creates an MP4 file or (in the case of individual stream archives) a ZIP file.
 (See [Individual stream and composed archives](#individual-stream-and-composed-archives).)

 When an archive recording starts and stops, events are sent in the clients.
 For example, the [OpenTok.js](/video/resources#client-sdks) library includes `archiveStarted` and `archiveStopped` events dispatched by the Session object.

 ## Archive duration

-The maximum recorded length of a recording is 4 hours (14,400 seconds).
+The maximum recorded length of an archive is 4 hours (14,400 seconds).
 This recorded length refers to the cumulative time in which streams are published (and being recorded).

-While streams are published (and recorded), the recording's status is set to "started".
-(See [Recording status changes](#recording-status-changes)).
+While streams are published (and recorded), the archive's status is set to `"started"`.
+(See [Archive status changes](#archive-status-changes)).

-While an archive is recording without any streams published, the status is set to "paused".
+While an archive is recording without any streams published, the status is set to `"paused"`.

-The maximum total length of a recording, including "started" and "paused" states, is 12 hours (43,200 seconds).
+The maximum total length of an archive, including "started" and "paused" states, is 12 hours (43,200 seconds).
 Recordings automatically time out (and stop recording) after 1 hour (3,600 seconds) of inactivity (when no clients are publishing streams).

-> **Note:** [Automatically recorded sessions](#automatically-record-sessions) result in one or more consecutive recordings, which have a maximum length of 4 hours each.
+> **Note:** [Automatically archived sessions](#automatically-archived-sessions) result in one or more consecutive recordings, which have a maximum length of 4 hours each.

 ## Archive storage